BIGJRA/BIGJRA.github.io/rejuv.md

 Before we go, we can solve a puzzle with these statues.
 Turn the top-left one South, the top-right one West, the bottom-left one East, and the bottom-right one North.
-You’ll get an *Adamant Mint!*
+You'll get an *Adamant Mint!*

 Use the key above.